• About

 What is the difference between sawmill gravy and white sausage gravy?

 Sawmill gravy is always made with drippings from meat, but it could be with bacon or sausage drippings.
 Just like the name implies sausage gravy is always made with sausage.
-It's also called country gravy or cream gravy.
+It's also called country gravy or cream gravy when there's no sausage in it.

 Closeup of biscuits with gravy on top.